pascalduez/react-module-boilerplate/README.md

 ## About

-Showcase and document techniques and glued tools to build and maintain either single component or UI component systems packages.
+Showcase and document techniques and glued tools to build and maintain either single component or UI systems packages.
+Strive for keeping things simple and efficient.

 ## Features